 The SE financing landscape needs to develop in India.
 Although debt is a major source of capital for many SEs, access to institutional debt (such as bank loans) is limited.
-Traditional private equity investments in SEs (still largely limited to the more developed sectors such as microfinance or agribusiness) are difficult for the start-up SEs, due to the fact that the markets are developing, business models are just starting to show proof of concept, and transaction costs are often high for investors.
+Traditional private equity investments in SEs (still largely limited to the more developed sectors such as microfinance or agribusiness) are difficult for the start-up SEs, due to the fact that the markets are developing, business models are just starting toshow proof of concept, and transaction costs are often high for investors.
 However, the scenario is brightening up as business models gradually evolve and mature.
 Investor interest is gradually increasing as early investors are starting to see returns, and high growth is seen across sectors.
-SEs that are successful both from profitability and impact points of view now exist across key sectors, such as Affordable Healthcare, Affordable

-Housing, Agriculture, Energy, Education, Livelihood promotion, Water Sanitation, and Financial Inclusion.
+SEs that are successful both from profitability and impact points of view now exist across key sectors, such as Affordable Healthcare, Affordable Housing, Agriculture, Energy, Education, Livelihood promotion, Water Sanitation, and Financial Inclusion.
 102

-4.2 Mapping of SSE in Brazil
+4.3 Mapping of SSE in Brazil

-The Brazilian territory comprises an area of 8.5 million km2, divided into 23 states (federative units), which are grouped into five geographical regions (North, Northeast, Center-West, Southeast and South).
+Brazil's territory comprises an area of 8.5 million km2, divided into 23 states (federative units), which are grouped into five geographical regions (North, Northeast, Center-West, Southeast and South).
 The geographical regions contribute in a very unequal way to the composition of the Gross Domestic Product (GDP) and concentrate very different percentages of the population.

 For instance, according to data from the Brazilian Institute of Geography and Statistics - IBGE (2015), which was compiled for the year 2013, the country presented a resident population of 201.4 million people and GDP of US\$ 2.07 trillion.
-Looking into each region of the country, the Southeast Region is the most populous and developed: it is responsible for 54 percent of the GDP and concentrates 42 percent of the population.
+Looking into each region of the country, the Southeast Region is the most populous and developed: it is responsible for 54percent of the GDP and concentrates 42 percent of the population.
 The second most populous region is the Northeast, with 28 percent of the total population, but it generates only 14 percent of the GDP.
-The South Region has the second largest GDP in the country (16 percent) with only 14 percent of the population.
-Finally, respectively,
+The South Region has the second largest GDP in the country (16 percent) with only 14percent of the population.
+Finally, respectively, the North and Center-West Regions concentrate the smallest proportions of the population, 8percent and 7 percent and contribute with 5 percent and 10 percent of the national GDP.
+As for the distribution of the population between rural and urban areas, the latter includes almost 85% of the country's population, which characterizes it as an eminently urban country.